osmandapp/web/main/docs/user/map/point-layers-on-map.md

 </Tabs>

 :::info
 In Android version of OsmAnd you can display only certain groups of favorites on the map and during search.
-Go to *Menu → My Places → Favorites*, tap on on &#8942; and choose  either *Show it on the map* or not.
+Go to *Menu → My Places → Favorites*, tap &#8942; and choose  either *Show it on the map* or not.
 :::